diinki/diinki-retrofuture/README.md

 Feel free to watch [this part of my video](https://diinki.com) where I demonstrate how to install this rice.

-**I assume you use arch or an arch-based, but the steps would be quite similar regardless.**
+**I assume you use arch / arch-based, but the steps should be similar regardless.**

 1. `Installation`
    - Run `sudo pacman -S sway wofi waybar nemo nautilus kitty dconf dconf-editor` in your terminal.